orbs-network/orbs-spec/behaviors/flows/voting.md

 The flow describes the voting for Guardians and Validators in Orbs.

+## High level Election Flow
+* Once registered, a Validator undergoes a one month qualification period. - `TODO`
+* Once qualification is completed, a Validator is added to the candidates list.
+* Guardians vote to disapprove up to 3 validators.
+  * Guardians vote can be cast at any time and is valid for a week.
+* Elections occur periodically, initially every 3 days.
+* A validator is disapproved if it received 70% or more disapproval votes in the election
+* If there are N=22 approved Validators that were elected for the previous term:
+  * The top 21 approved Validators that were elected for the previous term with the most stake are elected
+  * The 22th Validator is compared with the approved new candidate with the most stake, the one with the higher stake is elected.
+* Else
+  * All the approved Validators that were elected for the previous term are elected.
+  * The approved new candidate with the most stake is elected
+* A validator that is disapproved by the Guardians in all elections during for over 2 weeks is removed from the candidates list.
+A validator may re-register, requiring it to redo the qualification period.
+  * Initially done by manually (as a proxy for the Guardians)

 ## Participants in this flow
 * Validators (candidates)
   * A set of nodes that underwent due-diligence.